gianluigilopardo/fred/README.md

 ## Faithful and Robust Local Interpretability for Textual Predictions
 This repository contains the official implementation of
-> Lopardo, Gianluigi, Frederic Precioso, and Damien Garreau. "[Faithful and Robust Local Interpretability for Textual Predictions](https://arxiv.org/abs/2311.01605)."
+> Lopardo, G., Precioso, F., & Garreau, D. "[Faithful and Robust Local Interpretability for Textual Predictions](https://arxiv.org/abs/2311.01605)."

 The original FRED code and the experiments presented in the paper are both available here.